How to make cherry butter using a glut of sweet cherries.

 - If using spices, you can add them now.

-- Place the closed, hot jars in a large pot lined with a textile kitchen cloth and fill the pot with hot water.
-The water should come about halfway up the sides of the jars.
-The jars should not touch each other, neither should they touch the
+- Without a canner: Place the closed, hot jars in a large pot lined with a textile kitchen cloth and fill the pot with hot water to cover the jars.
+The jars should not touch each other, neither should they touch the bottom of the pot, they should all fit snugly into the pot and onto the folded kitchen towel.

-bottom of the pot, they should all fit snugly into the pot and onto the folded kitchen towel. - Boil the jars for about 20-25 minutes.
-Carefully lift them out of the water, place them on another kitchen towel on the counter and let them get cool.
+- Boil the jars for about 20-25 minutes.
+Carefully lift them out of the water, place them on another kitchen towel on the counter, and let them get cool.

 - Store in a cool, dark place